psquared-dev/notes/postgres.md

 Two types are;

-* real: allows precision to six decimal digits
+* `real`: allows precision to six decimal digits
-* double: allows precision to 15 decimal points of precision
+* `double precision`: allows precision to 15 decimal points of precision

 Unlike numeric, where we specify fixed precision and scale (e.g. `numeric (10,2)`), the decimal point in a given column can "float" depending on the number